RobinKeya/Posts/README.md

 - [ ] Profile screen --> Profile screen for an authenticated user.

-- [ ] Settings Screen --> Ability for a user to do prefered customizations.
+- [ ] Settings Screen --> Ability for a user to do preferred customizations.

 ### Technologies Used